5 hidden ways your E-commerce business could be leaving money on the table for competition

 If you can understand your core audience, you can start tailoring your products to their requirements.
 If you can closely match their requirement, you can make products that suit their demands and henceforth more sales.

-All successful modern e-commerce companies have succeeded in this dynamics.
+All successful modern e-commerce companies have succeeded in these dynamics.
 Thus, the modern e-commerce marketing is an exercise in understanding and leveraging the customer needs.

 Later, you can generate conclusive reports based on this data.